Diet or Exercise: What's the Best Way to Lose Weight?

 Bottom line: Cut calories to lose weight.
 But add in some activity to stay slim long term.
 Plus, exercise can boost your mood and energy.

-Brierley Wright , Health Blog , Diet , Food & health news , Good choices , Health , Nutrition , Weight loss , Wellness
+Brierley Wright, M.S., R.D. , Health Blog , Diet , Food & health news , Good choices , Health , Nutrition , Weight loss , Wellness

 Brierley's interest in nutrition and food come together in her position as nutrition editor at EatingWell.
 Brierley holds a master’s degree in Nutrition Communication from the Friedman School of Nutrition Science and Policy at Tufts University.
 A Registered Dietitian, she completed her undergraduate degree at the University of Vermont.